fe1inae/grimoire/src/wiki/langs/index.md

 - erlang for its actor model of concurrency
 - [uxn](https://wiki.xxiivv.com/site/uxntal.html)
   for its simplicity in making small gui applications
+- zig for consolidated systems which make working cross platform easier
+- nim for the hilarious macro abuse in a compiled language

 eye on
 ------